 - ✓ Seek out new volunteers, including those with skills that support the campaign - ✓ Build a strong relationship with at least one other community organization - ✓ Network with other organizations that do housing work - 2.
-If you had a conversation with persons in need about housing, please share what you learned here (please do not include any names or other identifying information):

-3. What if any services did you connect people to?
+If you had a conversation with persons in need about housing, please share what you learned here (please do not include any names or other identifying information): - 3.
+What if any services did you connect people to?
 (Please provide full name and contact information for the service.)
 What did you do to help people navigate those services?
-Would you recommend those services to others?

-4. What if any advocacy initiatives did you undertake?
-(Please provide details of what if any letters/petitions etc you supported and if you received any responses.)

-5. Did your conference identify any housing service gaps?
+Would you recommend those services to others? - 4.
+What if any advocacy initiatives did you undertake?
+(Please provide details of what if any letters/petitions etc you supported and if you received any responses.) - 5.
+Did your conference identify any housing service gaps?
 If so, did you conference take any steps to address those gaps?

-6. approach/structure, to housing?
-7. What if any impact has this campaign had on your conference or council's spirituality?
-Did you undertake any spiritual endeavours (prayer group, petitions, Mass request) to support the campaign?
-8. What if any impact has this campaign had on your conference or council's ability to promote its activity?
-9. What if any impact has this campaign had on your conference or council's ability to grow and recruit new members?
-Did your team build competency by for example doing training?
-10. Did you recruit any new members directly in connection to this campaign?
-Please explain how.
-11. Did you establish a partnership or a working relationship with another organization throughout this campaign?
-Please explain.
-12. What if anything did you find challenging with respect to this campaign?
-13. What if anything would you change about this campaign?
-14. Do you have any additional general comments?
+- 6. Did your conference do anything to change its approach/structure, or the parish's approach/structure, to housing? - 7.
+What if any impact has this campaign had on your conference or council's spirituality?
+Did you undertake any spiritual endeavours (prayer group, petitions, Mass request) to support the campaign? - 8.
+What if any impact has this campaign had on your conference or council's ability to promote its activity? - 9.
+What if any impact has this campaign had on your conference or council's ability to grow and recruit new members?
+Did your team build competency by for example doing training? - 10.
+Did you recruit any new members directly in connection to this campaign?
+Please explain how. - 11.
+Did you establish a partnership or a working relationship with another organization throughout this campaign?
+Please explain. - 12.
+What if anything did you find challenging with respect to this campaign? - 13.
+What if anything would you change about this campaign? - 14.
+Do you have any additional general comments?